top of page

 You don't need to read on: It's beautiful, a must visit.
 Go go go.

-But if you want to find out more..... whether this beach is the one of our faves for the best family friendly beach bali ... then read on....
+But if you want to find out more..... whether this beach is the one of our faves for the best family friendly beach bali ... entry costs, location, things to do there, beach clubs, then read on....

 We think that Melasti beach is a great beach fit for a family, mainly because it feels safe.
 Bali can feel chaotic at times and it's high energy can feel intense for children and empaths, sensitive to energy.
 For us as parents, it's difficult to switch off.
 But in our opinion, Melasti is one of the best family friendly beach bali - an ideal destination for those seeking both adventure and peace.
 It has it all in our opinion.
 In this blog post, we'll delve into the geographical location of Melasti Beach, explore the myriad of activities you can enjoy there, discuss the entrance fees, and highlight some of the popular day clubs nearby.